Uncertainty in measurement represents the variability for any reported

 different aspects of the machine, environment, and selected equipment

-used along with anything else that can change from machine to machine.
+along with anything else that can change from machine to machine.

 For example, consider the scale resolution.
 The uncertainty from